OverlayPlugin/cactbot/docs/PatchUpdateChecklist.md

 rather than replacing the existing one of the same name.
 In short, there are many reasons why there may be multiple entries in the `Status` table with the same name.

-The script maintains a set of 'known mappings' of player-applied status effect and IDs.
-To support the jobs module, these status effects will always be added with these IDs, and any conflicts will be disregarded.
-This is problematic if a job is updated and a new status is added with the same name/new ID.
-The script will notify of a conflict only at the 'debug' logging level only, because the current list of conflicts is extremely noisy.
-So until better state-tracking between game patches is implemented, the only other method to determine if a job effect has been replaced with a new status ID is if the jobs module stops properly tracking the buff, or if someone notices in game data.

-Tf a job status effect has been reassigned a new statuus ID in game, make sure to update `knownMapping` in `gen_effect_id` with the new ID, and re-run the script.

 #### hunt data